top of page

 bright niches in the house,

-and small islands
+small islands

-where you arrive back with yourself.
+where you come back to yourself.

-Here, you don’t have to explain yourself.
+Here, you do not have to explain yourself.

 You simply go there